jdrichards-pursuit/accelerator-one-react-check-in/README.md

 This is a basic Book Catalog application built with React to check your understanding of React concepts.
 It allows you to add and view books from a catalog array.

 You will be given a basic React application with two components: `App` and `BookCatalog`.
-In order to edit both components based on the instructions below.
+In order to successfully complete the project, you will need to edit both components based on the instructions below.

 ## Features